General program questions

 The program provides a stable electricity supply price.
 Why is that important?

-The Newton Power Choice price is fixed until January 2024.
-Having a stable price for the supply part of your electricity bill can protect you from the seasonal price increases that occur when you have your utility’s Basic Service.
-When Eversource is your electricity supplier and you have their Basic Service, the price they use to calculate the supply charges on your bill changes every 6 months for residential and small business customers, and it changes more frequently for large business customers.
+Newton Power Choice prices are fixed until January 2024 under the current contract and until January 2026 under the new contract.
+Having a stable price for the Supply portion of your electric bill can protect you from the seasonal price increases that occur when you have your utility’s Basic Service.
+When Eversource is your electricity supplier and you have their Basic Service, the price they use to calculate the Supply charges on your bill changes seasonally.

 Having a stable price can also provide a predictable alternative to the variable prices offered by some commercial electricity supply offers.
 Some commercial electricity supply offers will provide a stable price for a few months, but then the price will vary monthly.